bateske/ArduboyWebFlasher/README.md

 ## To-do

-1. Clean up code - Maybe
-2. Update UI
-3. Use files from the web?
+1. Turn code into library so it can easily be embedded into websites
+2. Ability to handle .arduboy files

 ## Possibly To-do

 1. Ability to backup .hex and .bin file from device
-2. ability to backup and upload EEPROM from device
+2. Ability to backup and upload EEPROM from device

-## Want to-do / Need Help

-1. Making the code into a library that can easily be embedded into websites.
+3. Ability to verify uploads

 # Acknowledgements